monsoonmaelstrom/book2/book2.md

 Davy nods.
 “Lucky we’re going south though.
 You can’t even sail the other direction this time of year.”

-“We clearly have different definitions of ‘lucky’,” I tell him drily.
+“We clearly have different definitions of ‘lucky,’” I tell him drily.

 “What’s wrong with taking a ship?”
 Liam asks.